timseed/Contest/README.md

 #Locations
 The Locations from the dxcc are in "US" Lat/long i.e. West is positive - East is Negative.
-I have kept the data files in their original format plus the dxcc code is the same.
+I have kept the data files in their original format plus the dxcc code is the same. i
+#Mod 9

+##Auto Mode

+Rather a late change - this turns on and off Auto Saving - and auto sending.
+So if you are unplugged from the K3 - you can use this option.
+The buttons Save and clear are easy to press (although they should have a shortcut added to them).

+##rbn
+The rnm page is working nicely - it can be cleared - and also set to only show a specific band that you are interested in working.
+At the moment the **Call Sign** radio button does nothing - but that may change in the future.